5 strategies for widening the colocation data centre talent pool

-“Colocation data centre hiring managers need to challenge themselves to stretch,” said Joyce-Koch.
+“Colocation data center hiring managers need to challenge themselves to stretch,” said Joyce-Koch.

 “Don’t make your list of ‘must haves’ inflexible or have everything depend on a specific skill.
 You have to be more creative when in a constrained market.
 Think out-of-the-box.”

-Five key strategies for broadening the colocation data centre talent pool
+Five key strategies for broadening the colocation data center talent pool

 Joyce-Koch and I reviewed several new strategies that help to broaden the pool of potential job candidates: